BAH Calculator

 Living in the barracks or on base has its upsides (and downsides), but there’s a lot to be said for having a place of your very own outside the gate.
-And unlike civilians who want to rent a home, those in the military don’t have to fret about their rent being a huge chunk of their paychecks because of a little thing called BAH.
-Whether there’s just no housing on base or you want to live with a little more independence on the weekends, this benefit makes sure you don’t pay out of pocket to have a roof over your head because military BAH rates are designed to cover most or all of your housing costs.
+Unlike civilians who want to rent a home, those in the military don’t have to fret about their rent taking a huge chunk of their paychecks because of BAH.
+Whether there’s no housing on base or you want to live with a little more independence on the weekends, this benefit ensures you don’t pay out of pocket for a roof over your head.
+Military BAH rates are designed to cover most to all of your housing costs.

 What Is BAH?